 - Acting Like Your Friend and Making False Promises: Some adjusters will befriend you and show up to your house to promise to pay your future medical bills.
 They do this so that you won't hire an attorney, but once they think your claim is costing too much, they will stop helping you.

 If you feel like your insurance company is using any of the tactics above, contact a qualified lawyer to handle your case.

 However, beware of outrageous lawyer advertising that claims to get you “quick cash for your pain” or those that will file frivolous lawsuits.
 Before you make an appointment with any lawyer, you should ask them to send you their package of written information, which should include at least the following:

 - A listing of sample verdicts, settlements, and testimonials from former clients.

 - A full written explanation of the steps involved in a personal injury lawsuit.

-- A written assurance that they carry errors and omissions (malpractice) insurance in the amount of at least one million dollars.
+- A written assurance that they carry errors and omissions (malpractice) insurance for at least one million dollars.
 Ask for this representation in writing.

 - A full explanation of fees and costs, the difference between the tow, and how the percentage fee is calculated.

-- A professional biography that outlines at least how long they have been actually going to trial in personal injury cases and indicates whether they are Board Certified of not.
+- A professional biography that outlines at least how long they have been going to trial in personal injury cases and indicated whether they are Board Certified or not.